 Social Services

-The City of Manassas Department of Social Services strives to provide opportunities which promote the stability, self-sufficiency and well being of its residents by:
+The City of Manassas Department of Social Services strives to provide opportunities that promote the stability, self-sufficiency and well-being of its residents by:

 Community Policy and Management Team (CPMT)